zng-ui/zng-template/README.md

 The Zng project uses this pattern successfully, we learned it from the Rust-Analyzer project, read [Large Rust Workspaces](https://matklad.github.io/2021/08/22/large-rust-workspaces.html) for more details.

-### Startup Config
+### Env Config

-This project implements "startup config" distinct from "user config".
-Startup config is required to customize the app per installation, just compiling for each target platform is not enough, eventually some weird requirement will show up and ideally you can just tell an advanced user to run `t-app-t.exe --something`.
+This project implements "env config" distinct from "user config".
+Env config is required to customize the app per installation, just compiling for each target platform is not enough, eventually some weird requirement will show up and ideally you can just tell an advanced user to run `t-app-t.exe --something`.

-The startup config is set up in [`t-app-t/src/cli.rs`](./crates/t-app-t/src/cli.rs).
+The env config is set up in [`t-app-t/src/cli.rs`](./crates/t-app-t/src/cli.rs).

 ### User Config